atk4/data/docs/persistence/sql/queries.rst

 ===========

 When you create new Query it always start in "select" mode.
-You can switch query to a different mode using :php:meth:`mode`.
-Normally you shouldn't bother calling this method and instead use one of the following methods.
-They will switch the query mode for you and execute query:

-.. php:method:: select()

-    Switch back to "select" mode and execute `select` statement.

-    See `Modifying Select Query`_.

-.. php:method:: insert()

-    Switch to `insert` mode and execute statement.

-    See `Insert and Replace query`_.

-.. php:method:: update()

-    Switch to `update` mode and execute statement.

-    See `Update Query`_.

-.. php:method:: replace()

-    Switch to `replace` mode and execute statement.

-    See `Insert and Replace query`_.

-.. php:method:: delete()

-    Switch to `delete` mode and execute statement.

-    See `Delete Query`_.

-.. php:method:: truncate()

-    Switch to `truncate` mode and execute statement.

-If you don't switch the mode, your Query remains in select mode and you can fetch results from it anytime.
+You can switch query to a different mode using :php:meth:`mode`. f you don't switch the mode, your Query remains in select mode and you can fetch results from it anytime.

 The pattern of defining arguments for your Query and then executing allow you to re-use your query efficiently::